openstack/designate/doc/source/glossary.rst

      a SQL based server software.

    node
-     a server, physical or virtual, running some aspect of the designate system.
+     A server, physical or virtual, running some aspect of the designate system.

    sink
      Optional Software Service that is configured to listen to events from the Nova